yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

       .. note::

-         You do not need to provide a more detailed explanation of a change if the change is minor to the point of the single line summary providing all the information.
+         If the single line summary is enough to describe a simple change, the body of the commit message can be left empty.

    -  If the change addresses a specific bug or issue that is associated with a bug-tracking ID, include a reference to that ID in your